Jsunseri/jsunseri.github.io/isaac_haley_wedding_music.md

 parenthetical note that music suggested in any of these sections could be appropriate for any of the others.

+In general I've just recorded samples of each song, around 30 seconds to a minute, to give you a feel for what it sounds like.
+Please excuse pauses for page turns, minor mistakes, etc. - I'm just trying to quickly give you an idea of what these sound like!
+If I have time I'll gradually update these to be more polished, complete recordings of the full pieces.

 # Musical Prelude
 You probably want 20-30 minutes of music to provide some background as guests arrive.
 IMO this stuff can be more interesting/attention-getting than what's